-Faculty MATHEMATICS FACULTY Subject name Mathematics General Subject code MAG Subject type General Subject Subject fee Nil User pays fee Nil (To be invoiced prior to each activity) Prerequisites At least a C level of achievement in Year 10 Prep General Maths.
+Faculty MATHEMATICS FACULTY Subject name Mathematics General Subject code MAG Subject type General Subject Prerequisites At least a C level of achievement in Year 10 Prep General Maths.
 Course overview Mathematics is an integral part of a general education.
 It can enhance understanding of our world and the quality of our participation in a rapidly changing society.
 Mathematics pervades so many aspects of daily life that a sound knowledge is essential for informed citizenship.
 Mathematics is designed for students who want to extend their mathematical skills beyond Year 10 but whose future studies or employment pathways do not require calculus.
 It incorporates a practical approach that equips learners for their needs as future citizens.
 Students will learn to ask appropriate questions, map out pathways, reason about complex solutions, set up models and communicate in different forms.
 They will experience the relevance of mathematics to their daily lives, communities and cultural backgrounds.
 They will develop the ability to understand, analyse and take action regarding social issues in their world.
 Students are expected to exhibit self-motivation and to study at least 1-2 hours per week outside class time.
-Course outline Unit 1: Consumer arithmetic Shape and measurement Linear equations and their graphs Unit 2: Applications of trigonometry Algebra and matrices Univariate data analysis Assessment Assessment instruments will be both formative and summative.
+Course outline Unit 1: Consumer arithmetic Shape and measurement Similarity and scale Algebra Linear equations and their graphs Unit 2: Applications of linear equations and their graphs Applications of trigonometry Matrices Univariate data analysis Assessment Assessment instruments will be both formative and summative.
 Unit 1 and 2 assessments will be formative and will include Exams and a Problem-solving and modelling task.
 Unit 3 and 4 assessments will be summative for ATAR ranking and of similar style to those administered in Units 1 and 2, although an additional external assessment piece will be undertaken, constituting 50% of the overall grade awarded.
 Problem-solving and modelling tasks will be assessed using the criterion: Formulate, Solve, Evaluate and Verify and Communicate.
 Exams will assess across three degrees of difficulty: Simple Familiar, Complex Familiar and Complex Unfamiliar.
 All assessment items allow access to a scientific calculator.
 Students will be awarded a numerical score for this subject as well as an equivalent A-E rating.
-Unit 1: • 2 x 60 minute Exam papers Unit 2: • Problem-solving and modelling task • 2 x 60 minute Exam papers EXTERNAL UNIT 3 AND 4 ASSESSMENT: • 90 minute EXTERNAL Simple Exam, assessing units 3 AND 4 • 90 minute EXTERNAL Complex Exam, assessing units 3 AND 4
+Unit 1: • 1 x 120 minute Exam papers Unit 2: Problem-solving and modelling task 1 x 120 minute Exam papers EXTERNAL UNIT 3 AND 4 ASSESSMENT: 90 minute EXTERNAL Simple Exam, assessing units 3 AND 4 90 minute EXTERNAL Complex Exam, assessing units 3 AND 4